Buy - Sell Brevard Real Estate

 4. Safety hazards, such as an exposed live buss bar in the electric panel.

-Wind Mitigation Certificate (4-point inspection) will get you a homeowner insurance discount of 50% or more on a well-qualified home.
-Ask the inspector about the discounted cost of getting this certificate at the same time as the home inspection.
+Wind Mitigation Certificate can get your homeowner insurance cut in half on a new home.
+Ask the inspector about the discounted cost of getting this certificate at the same time as the inspection report.

-Rating Factors: roof shape, reinforced roof decking, number and length of nails, roof shingle attachment method, shutter protection over windows, hurricane straps and/or hurricane clips, full or partial impact resistant glazing on windows, secondary water resistance barrier, other wind resistent construction techniques.
+Rating Factors: roof shape, reinforced roof decking, number and length of nails, roof shingle attachment method, hurricane straps and/or hurricane clips, shutter protection over all windows, full or partial impact resistant glazing on windows, secondary water resistance barrier, other wind resistant construction techniques.

 Buying or Selling a Home?

 We know how to use home inspections and other tools to your advantage.
-Coldwell Banker is the Realtor team to help you buy or sell a Brevard or Indian River home.
+We have the Realtor team to help you buy or sell a Brevard or Indian River home.
 The orientation course at some agencies instructs their new agents: "Just sign up the listings, let someone else find the buyers."
 That philosophy works for them, but not for you.
 You need a Realtor team committed to buyers.

 If you are a BUYER, you want us.
 We're expert in regional and neighborhood details and market trends, and know where to find what you are looking for -- a home to delight the whole family, or a superior performing investment.
 We LISTEN to your needs to make a match anywhere on the Space Coast and Treasure Coast (Titusville, Cocoa Beach Melbourne, Vero, Palm Beach).

-Who would you rather market your home -- an agency that specializes in taking listings, or 4Brevard.com / Coldwell Banker whose expertise is working with buyers?
+Who would you rather market your home -- an agency that specializes in taking listings, or 4Brevard.com / whose expertise is working with buyers?

 Brevard Coldwell Banker Real Estate